bhrrc/modernslaveryregistry.org/README.md

 ### Update PostgreSQL client on EC2 instances

 Run `psql --version` on the EC2 instance to print the current version.
-If it's not 9.6 you need to upgrade them.
+If it's not 9.6 you need to upgrade it.

 ```
 # Search for installed postgresql tools